skoelle/kctl-tui/PLAN.md

 - [ ] Detect OS at runtime; on native Windows (no WSL), fall back to `wt.exe split-pane` instead of `tmux` for the status panes.
-- [ ] Document/implement that `Tab`-based context switching and
+- [ ] Document/implement that `Esc`-triggered session close is **not**
-      `Esc`-triggered session close are **not** available in the native Windows fallback, per SPEC.md 3.6 — the panes must be closed manually there.
+      available in the native Windows fallback — the panes must be closed manually there.

 ## Phase 4 — Nice-to-haves (open, not committed)